There are approximately 132 local and specialty bar associations in Virginia. Any local or specialty bar is welcome to join the CLBA.

 1) Bar Leadership Institute (BLI)

-A one-day session of training and networking is held every March to help new local and specialty bar officers plan and manage their year of bar leadership.
-The BLI is open to bar presidents, officers and any interested board or committee members as well as to those who are aspiring to become a bar leader.
-2007 marks the 22nd annual BLI.
+A one-day training and networking session is held every March to help new local and specialty bar officers plan and manage their year of bar leadership.
+The BLI is open to bar presidents, officers, and any interested board or committee members as well as to those who aspire to become a bar leader.

 2) Solo & Small-Firm Practitioner Forum

-In 2006, the CLBA became the official home for the Solo & Small-Firm Practitioner Forum, initiated by the Supreme Court of Virginia and led by The Honorable Leroy R. Hassell Sr. and The Honorable Cynthia D. Kinser.
-Solo & small-firm attorneys are presented programming geared to their specific needs.
-Previous program subjects have included ethical issues crucial to solo & small firms, law office management, technology and trust accounting and protecting your clients in the event of death or disability.
-Each forum concludes with a town hall meeting led by the Chief Justice.
+The CLBA is the home for the Solo & Small-Firm Practitioner Forum, initiated by the Supreme Court of Virginia.
+The program is geared to the specific needs of solo & small-firm attorneys.
+Previous program subjects have included ethical issues crucial to solo and small firms, law office management, technology and trust accounting, and protecting clients in the event of the attorney’s death or disability.
+Each forum concludes with a town hall meeting led by a justice of the Supreme Court of Virginia.

-The Awards of Merit competition is held annually to provide recognition for outstanding projects and programs of local and specialty bar associations, to give all bars the opportunity to learn from the programs of other bars, and to inform the public about some of the excellent work conducted by local and specialty bars.
+Awards of Merit provides recognition for outstanding projects and programs of bar associations, to give all bars the opportunity to learn from the programs of other bars and to inform the public about some of the excellent work conducted by local and specialty bars.
 Projects are judged according to the size of the bar association.
-2007 marks the 22nd annual Awards of Merit.

-The Local Bar Leader of the Year Award recognizes extraordinary dedication and important service to the bench, bar and public.
-The 12th annual Award will be given in 2007.
+- The Local Bar Leader of the Year Award recognizes past and presently active leaders of local bar associations who have continued to offer important service to the bench, bar and public.

-The Director of Local and Specialty Bar Relations maintains a database of all local and specialty bar associations in Virginia.
-The database contains officers, demographics, projects and committees of all bar associations.
+The coordinator of the Conference of Local Bar Associations maintains a database of all local and specialty bar associations in Virginia.
+The database contains officers, demographics, projects, and committees of all bar associations.

 Members of the CLBA executive committee and VSB staff are available for technical assistance or presentations to any local or specialty bar.